johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.11 Approach Charts and Procedures.md

 	1. Use of GPS maps and guidance for initial approach (AC 90-108)
 	2. Methods for switching CDI from GPS to VOR/LOC
 	3. CDI sensitivity changes during approach
-	4. Missed approach guidance – GPS guidance for missed approach
+	4. Missed approach guidance – how to resume GPS guidance for missed approach
 4. ATC Approach Clearances
 	1. https://www.ifr-magazine.com/technique/approach-clearance/
 	2. [[When Are You Established]]?